Dave Ball (guitarist): Later career

 After leaving Procol Harum, Ball briefly collaborated with Long John Baldry and played guitar on his 1973 album Good to Be Alive.
 He then reunited with his brother Denny and Cozy Powell to form a new group called Bedlam, which also included Frank Aiello on vocals.
 In 1973, Bedlam released an eponymous album produced by Felix Pappalardi on Chrysalis Records, then embarked on an American tour supporting fellowing Birmingham band Black Sabbath.
 However, Bedlam soon ran into trouble when they learned that Chrysalis Records rejected the option of a second album with the band.
 Cozy Powell and the group's manager pursued a contract with pop producer Mickie Most, which inspired Ball, who always conceived of Bedlam as a "heavy" band, to reluctantly quit.

 By late 1974, Ball felt burned out with the music industry and ostensibly gave up playing guitar.
 Turning down an offer to play with Peter Frampton and wanting to change his currently self-destructive lifestyle, Ball decided to join the Army, ultimately serving for five years and being stationed on St Kilda.
 Ball later worked in computer programming.

 He also played in the Nickey Barclay Band in London in the 1980s.
 In 1988, while working in Oman, he performed in the band Rashid Goes To Nizwa.

 He last played with Gary Brooker of Procol Harum in London, in July 2007.
 He also sometimes played with the Procol Harum tribute band, The Palers.
 In 2012 he released a solo album titled Don't Forget Your Alligator.

-Three years after being diagnosed with the disease, Ball died of bowel cancer on 1 April 2015, one day after his 65th birthday.
-Ball died in Burton-upon-Trent, leaving behind two sons and one daughter.
+Three years after being diagnosed with the disease, Ball died of bowel cancer on 1 April 2015, two days after his 65th birthday.
+Ball died in Melbourne, Australia, leaving behind two sons and one daughter.